When a Chronic Cough Is Really About Your Gut

 GERC can mimic asthma-like conditions, but unlike asthma, reflux-related cough typically does not improve with inhalers.

-Identifying patterns, such as cough worsening after meals or when lying down, can help distinguish reflux-related cough from other causes.
+Identifying patterns, such as a cough that worsens after meals or when lying down, can help distinguish reflux-related cough from other causes.

 How Reflux Triggers a Cough: Two Key Pathways